Bipolar Disorder in Children: Helping Your Child Prevent Manic Episodes

 The best way to manage a manic episode is to help your child avoid triggers that can cause mood swings and conditions that might make manic feelings more intense.
 Some simple lifestyle adjustments can help.
 Work with your child to:

-- Maintain a stable sleep pattern.
+- Keep a stable sleep pattern.
 Your child should go to bed around the same time each night and awaken around the same time each morning.
 Changing sleep patterns can cause chemical changes in the body that trigger mood episodes.

 - Set realistic goals.
 Setting high goals and focusing too hard on achieving them can trigger a manic episode.

 - Avoid alcohol and illegal drugs.
 It may be tempting for your child to use alcohol or drugs to help get through a manic episode.
 But this will make the mood changes worse.
 Even small amounts can interfere with sleep, mood, or medicines used to treat bipolar disorder.
 Nonprescription medicines for a cold, allergies, or pain can also trigger a change in mood.

 - Get help from family and friends.
 Your child will sometimes need help getting through a manic episode, especially if he or she loses touch with reality.
 Having a plan in place before any mood changes occur will assist family members and friends in getting the needed help.
 Remember, though, that these mood changes can sometimes be upsetting to loved ones and that these people may also need to seek support.

 - Reduce stress at home and at school or work.
 Your child should try to keep regular hours at school and at work.
 Doing a good job is important, but avoiding a depressive or manic mood episode is more important.
 Communicate with your child's teachers and guidance counselor about your child's needs.
 Academic adjustments or a plan such as an individualized education program (IEP) may be helpful.